govau/pancake/README.md

 ❤️ We LOVE that you’re looking into this section.
 We welcome any feedback or pull requests and are super psyched about you putting your own time into this project.
 To make your contribution count, have a read through the code first and see what our thinking was.
 We will do the same with yours.

-To run the project run install dependencies and devDependencies:
+To run the project install dependencies and devDependencies:

 ```shell
 yarn